-Method Comment Dedicated budget We put great importance and emphasis on Carbon Management and especially our Environmental Management Service, a team of 8 full-time energy efficiency employees, has a focused effort to decrease Vakıfbank's environmental footprint with the help of emission reduction activities.
-To modernize and/or move our branches our constructional works unit puts effort continuously.
-According to our experience and calculations 30% of constructional works unit's budget is used to increase the energy and emission efficiency.
-We also modernize our ATM inventory.
-These new ATMs consume less electricity than old ones.

-Employee Environmental Management Service (EMS) developed the energy profile of each branch and delivered it to them to foster behavioral change about engagement mitigating the effects of Climate Change.
-In addition to energy profile of the branch, the energy and emission saving guide internally developed by EMS steers, enlightens, and engages the employees of Vakıfbank for emission reduction activities.
+Method Comment Dedicated budget for energy efficiency We put great importance and emphasis on Carbon Management and especially our Environmental Management Service, a team of 10 full-time employees, has a focused effort to decrease Vakıfbank's environmental footprint also with the help of emission reduction activities.
+Our Constructional Works Department puts effort continuously to modernize and/or move our branches from one location to another.
+With a comprehensive on purpose effort, we determine that TL 38,136,156 of Vakıfbank's Constructional Works Department's budget is used to increase the energy and emission efficiency in 2020 by constructional, mechanical and electrical improvements.
+Employee engagement Environmental Management Service (EMS) developed the energy profile of each branch and delivered it to them to foster behavioral change about mitigating the effects of Climate Change.
+In addition to energy profile of the branch, the energy and emission saving guide internally developed by EMS steers, enlightens, and engages the employees of Vakifbank for emission reduction activities.